christophsax/seasonal/README.md

 ### Use in Production

-While seasonal offers a quick way to adjust a time series in R, it is equally suited for production use.
+While *seasonal* offers a quick way to adjust a time series in R, it is equally suited for production use.
 There are two kind of seasonal adjustments in production use:

 1. a periodic application of an adjustment model to a time series
 2. an automated adjustment to a large number of time series

-This section deals with these two questions.
-It shows how both tasks can be accomplished with basic R.
+This section shows how both tasks can be accomplished with *seasonal* and basic R.

 #### Storing Calls and Batch-Processing with `lapply` and `eval`